 Dr Cetta Mainwaring

-My research interests lie at the intersection of migration, borders and state controls.
+My research interests include migration, borders, resistance and the Mediterranean.
 My doctoral thesis analysed how EU member states have sought to control irregular immigration at the EU’s external border in the Mediterranean, using Cyprus and Malta as case studies.
 In this research, I investigated the relationship between these migration ‘gatekeepers’ on the edge of Europe and the European Union, as well as migrant and refugee experiences on the islands.
 Subsequently, I co-led a collaborative cross-regional project, ‘Clandestine Migration Journeys’ (with Noelle Brigden, Marquette), which links migration policies with the everyday experiences of migrants travelling without authorization.
 It analyses how migrants overcome restrictive policies in order to enter countries, despite the barriers they face along the route.

 2015: Leverhulme Early Career Research Fellowship